Darrin Punchard, FAICP, CFM

 Darrin is an active figure in championing innovative methods and practices for disaster risk reduction, often serving as an invited speaker and instructor for the natural hazard profession’s foremost national conferences and workshops.
 He has authored and contributed to a number of prominent publications in the hazard mitigation industry, including FEMA’s Multi-Hazard Mitigation Planning Guidance series and Hazard Mitigation: Integrating Best Practices into Planning as published by the American Planning Association (APA).
 He has also served as guest lecturer for graduate students at Harvard University, Yale University, and the University of North Carolina at Chapel Hill on the topics of disaster mitigation, climate adaptation, and community resiliency and sustainability.

-Darrin is a co-founder and advisory board member for APA’s Hazard Mitigation & Disaster Recovery Division, and he served six years on the board of directors for the Natural Hazard Mitigation Association.
+Darrin is a co-founder of APA’s Hazard Mitigation & Disaster Recovery Division, and he served six years on the board of directors for the Natural Hazard Mitigation Association.
 He has also served as a subject matter expert in support of the Rockefeller Foundation’s global 100 Resilient Cities initiative and Resilience Academies for the National Disaster Resilience Competition.

-Darrin earned a master’s in urban and regional planning from the University of Florida, and a bachelor’s in marine affairs from the University of Rhode Island.
+Darrin earned a master’s degree in urban and regional planning from the University of Florida, and a bachelor’s degree in marine affairs from the University of Rhode Island.
+In 2022, Darrin was inducted into the College of Fellows of the American Institute of Certified Planners (FAICP), the highest honor awarded in the profession of urban planning.